pycfast.CFASTModel#

 summary()[source]#

-Print a clear summary of the CFAST model configuration.
+Return a clear summary of the CFAST model configuration as a string.

 Shows the model info and all components with their current parameter values using each component’s string representation.